 - Sell something, anything.
 That additional TV you don’t use much, the clothes your kids have outgrown, or the second set of silverware you got from Aunt Polly for Christmas last year – the one you really don’t need.
 Whatever it is, use it to boost your savings account.

-Remember, the faster you can climb the Cash Ladder the better you position yourself to disrupting the debt cycle, and getting out of debt forever.
+Remember, the faster you can climb the Cash Ladder the better you position yourself to break the debt cycle, and getting out of debt forever.

-How do you save cash?
+How do you save cash for an emergency fund?
 Add your comments below.